Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Implementation of Path Evolution Model

 \subsection{PEM Framework}

-The objective of the PEM operation framework is to construct, maintain and apply digital replicas of path evolutions upon existing communication systems, which is illustrated in Fig.~\ref{fig: framework}.
+The objective of the PEM operation framework is to construct, maintain, and apply digital replicas of path evolutions upon existing communication systems, which is illustrated in Fig.~\ref{fig: framework}.
 In existing communication systems, consecutive channel measurements can be attained by periodical pilot signals, e.g., Sounding Reference Signal (SRS).
-Then, the transmitted signals propagate from the UE to BS through multiple paths.
+Then, the transmitted signals propagate from the UE to the BS through multiple paths.
 Thus, the channel measurements contain the information of each path.
 Due to the universal spatial consistencies \cite{tap_multiuser_Karstensen_2022}, path evolution exhibits obvious temporal correlation during UE mobility.
 Such consistencies enable continuous-time path evolution with discrete-time channel measurements.
-The procedure of PEM is included in the gray block of Fig.~\ref{fig: framework}, which contains three main steps: \begin{enumerate} \item{\bf Path extraction}: The objective of path extraction is to attain the feature of each path from input channel measurements, as illustrated in the bottom left of Fig.~\ref{fig: framework}.
-For massive MIMO channel, each path can be characterized by the parameters of delay, AoA and power.
+The procedure of PEM is demonstrated in the gray block of Fig.~\ref{fig: framework}, which contains three main steps:

+\begin{enumerate} \item{\bf Path extraction}: The objective of path extraction is to attain the feature of each path from input channel measurements, as illustrated in the bottom left of Fig.~\ref{fig: framework}.
+For massive MIMO channel, each path can be characterized by the parameters of delay, Angle of Arrival (AoA) and power.
 Since the channel measurements are the sum of different paths, we first need to identify different paths with delay-angular representation or parameter estimation algorithms, e.g. SAGE and ESPRIT algorithms.
-In sparse-scattering environment, path parameters can be adopted as path features.
-In rich-scattering environment, multiple sub-paths with similar parameters form a path, which can be obtained via clustering.
-Then, path features can be represented as the power distribution in delay-angular domain.
+In the sparse-scattering environment, path parameters can be adopted as path features.
+In the rich-scattering environment, multiple sub-paths with similar parameters form a path, which can be obtained via clustering.
+Then, path features can be represented as the power distribution in the delay-angular domain.
+The accuracy of path extraction is determined by the measurement resources, including bandwidth and the number of antennas.